Generating Too Much Energy? Discover Four Innovative Ways to Store It

 Advantages of Gravity Storage:

-- High efficiency : The system offers high efficiency and can respond quickly to energy demand.
+- High efficiency : The system offers high efficiency and can respond quickly to energy demands.

 - Use of existing infrastructure : Old mine shafts or other structures can be reused for energy storage.